mtbannister/mtbannister.github.io/_pages/postdoc_ad.md

 People from historically underrepresented groups and communities are particularly encouraged to apply.
 Christchurch | Ōtautahi is a <a href="https://www.canterbury.ac.nz/life/christchurch/">pleasant city</a> with easy access to nearby mountains and coast, and has a <a href="https://www.christchurch.space/">growing aerospace community</a>.

-Prospective candidates are encouraged to contact Dr Michele Bannister (michele.bannister@canterbury.ac.nz) for further information or with any questions, with an email title containing 'Interstellar postdoc'.
+Prospective candidates are encouraged to <a href="mailto:michele.bannister@canterbury.ac.nz">contact me</a> for further information or with any questions, with an email title containing 'Interstellar postdoc'.

 Prompt application is appreciated; application by Jan 14 is encouraged for full consideration.
 Interviews will begin from Jan 18.

 <b>To apply:</b>
-send the following items to Dr Michele Bannister (michele.bannister@canterbury.ac.nz):
+<a href="mailto:michele.bannister@canterbury.ac.nz">email</a> the following items:
 * A one-page cover letter — noting your thoughts about skillsets or expertise relative to the project focus.
 * CV — please include both any publications and/or work and achievements that you are enthusiastic about, but that may not easily fit within traditional metrics of academic success
 * A two-page research statement — figures welcome